2026 Disney World Crowd Calendar

 This is especially true if you get to the park early and stay late.
 Sometimes during especially busy times, Magic Kingdom will open at 8 am and will close at 11 pm.
 While we’ve taken advantage of these hours without taking a break during the day, we realize some of you are mere mortals.

-A great strategy to employ during days with operating hours such as these is to get to the park shortly before opening, stay until around 11 a.m., go back to your resort to nap or relax, and return around dinner time to stay until park close.
+A great strategy during days with operating hours such as these is to get to the park shortly before opening, stay until around 11 a.m., go back to your resort to nap or relax, and return around dinner time to stay until park close.
 Regardless of the time of year, the parks will always be fairly slow during the first couple operational hours, and will always be fairly deserted late at night.
 Ride as much as you can early in the day and do less popular attractions as the day wears on.

 Similarly, park hours should be taken into account based upon your sleep habits.
 If you’re a late-to-rise night owl, the Fall and late Winter/early Spring months may be a bad idea, as these entail many early closing times.
 If you’re not going to get to the parks until noon anyway, your day might be only 7 hours or so.